Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 6. Take on more of the household labour/ life admin

-Breastfeeding mothers/ parents who felt supported to get the sleep they needed frequently reported that their support person / partner took on many / all the household jobs, particularly in the evening while they breastfed.
+Breastfeeding parents/mothers who felt supported to get the sleep they needed frequently reported that their support person/partner took on many / all the household jobs, particularly in the evening while they fed the baby.

 · Cooking/ meal prep